sneakybush/dotnotation/README.md

 __This one looks much better, doesn't it?__

-We can go even further and also use dot notation for *removing, declaring and changing* values
+We can go even further and also use dot notation for *removing, declaring and changing* values.

 ```php
 // using the structure declared above